Femina-123/climatewins-weather-prediction-using-Machine-Learning/README.md

 The data ranges from the late 1800s to 2022 and is provided by the **European Climate Assessment & Data Set** project.

-## Key Hypotheses
-1. **If** machine learning is applied to historical weather data, **then** it can predict extreme weather events with a reasonable degree of accuracy.
-2. **If** specific weather stations experience regional climate changes, **then** distinct trends can be identified using machine learning models.
-3. **If** we analyze weather conditions over time, **then** machine learning can highlight days with dangerous weather conditions (e.g., storms, heat waves).

 ## Machine Learning Methods
 - **Artificial Neural Network (ANN)**